Kong/docs.konghq.com/STYLEGUIDE.md

 Do not write as "CURL" or "curl".

 ### e.g.
-Indicates an inexhaustive list of examples, thus should not conclude with “etc.”; if offering a clarification, rather than an example, use “i.e.”.
-Following the Chicago Manual, follow each with a comma.
+Indicates an inexhaustive list of examples, so "etc." is redundant.
+Use "i.e." if offering a clarification, rather than an example.
+Following the _Chicago Manual_, follow "e.g." with a comma before the example.

 * *Bad*: Users may select a role, e.g. admin, read-only, etc.
 * **_Good_: Users may select a role, e.g., admin, read-only.**